RedBluDev/CaseCave/README.md

-# CaseBase
+# The Case Cave
 An easily moddable game about opening cases that is not coming out tomorrow
+Inspired by Rock Paper Scissors
-Play online on Itch.io: [https://redbluecreator.itch.io/casebase](https://redbluecreator.itch.io/casebase)
+Play online on Itch.io: [https://redbludev.itch.io/casecave](https://redbludev.itch.io/casecave)